mindstorm38/proc-gen/README.md

 This game is currently in development, it is not playable but it is already possible to move through the dimension.

-For development I'm using Gradle (use wrapper with `./gradrew` and `./gradlew.bat`) and IntelliJ IDEA as IDE.
+For development, I'm using Gradle (use wrapper with `./gradrew` and `./gradlew.bat`) and IntelliJ IDEA as IDE.